sakertooth/ping-pong/README.md

 * Add sounds
 * Add credits for resources
 * Fix bugs with the ball's motion
-* Add one player with AI and Easy, Medium, and Hard difficultes
+* Add one player with AI and Easy, Medium, and Hard difficulties